Nonlocal Phonon Heat Transport Seen in 1-d Pulses: Mass disorder

 \section{Mass disorder}

-Disorder adds interesting complications to 1-d harmonic crystals.
-Disorder causes Anderson localization of all single-particle electron eigenstates, in disordered metals of dimension 2 or less \cite{Abrahams1979}.
-Localization of phonons is similar \cite{Sheng2005,Kirkpatrick1985,Luckyanova2018}.
-All phonon normal modes on a 1-d disordered chain are localized if the chain is long enough.
-Quasiparticle theory and perturbation theory do not work at long distances in $d=1$, but at intermediate distances, if disorder is not too great, are likely to be useful.
+Disorder adds an interesting complication to heat conduction in 1-d harmonic crystals \cite{Matsuda1970,Visscher1971}, namely Anderson localization \cite{Anderson1958}.
+In disordered metals of dimension 2 or less, ignoring electron-electron interactions, all single-particle electron eigenstates are localized \cite{Abrahams1979}.
+At $T=0$, an electron inserted into a localized state cannot propagate.
+Localization of phonons is similar \cite{Sheng2005,Kirkpatrick1985,Luckyanova2018}, except that small $Q$ acoustic phonons have to travel very long distances before localization appears \cite{Lepri2003}.
 Reference \onlinecite{Allen1998} gives the example of a wave packet progating on a weakly mass-disordered chain.
 Ballistic propagation is seen at short distances and times, diffusive propagation at intermediate ones, and Anderson localization at long distances and times.

-A problem is immediately obvious when using the Fermi golden rule for phonon decay rates, $1/\tau_Q = (2\pi/\hbar)\sum_{Q\prime} |V_{QQ^\prime}|^2 \delta(\hbar\omega_Q-\hbar\omega_{Q^\prime})$.
-The interaction $V_{QQ^\prime}$ can contain either mass or spring-constant disorder.
-Second order perturbation theory can never drive the phonon gas to redistribute energies of normal modes to a thermal distribution, since scattering conserves the number of phonons with energy $\hbar\omega_Q$.
-In higher order, pairs of phonons of energy $\omega_1 + \omega_2$ can scatter to other pairs $\omega_3+\omega_4$ with the same total energy, and thus evolve toward equilibrium.
-But at long times, Anderson localization, a non-perturbative effect, prohibits use of perturbative treatments.
-Boltzmann theory usually uses only second-order scattering, so seems hard to apply to the ballistic to diffusive crossover, and is not applicable to the diffusive to localized crossover.
+When $T>0$, interactions with phonons allow a localized electron to hop to neighboring localized states, which causes slow diffusion.
+Anharmonic interactions have a similar effect \cite{Fabian1996} on localized phonons in insulators.
+If disorder is not too great, phonon quasiparticles are a realistic model at intermediate times and distances.
+Ballistic phonons eventually scatter from disorder and evolve toward diffusive at moderate to long distances and times, before localizing.
+A perturbative treatment of scattering can likely describe the evolution before localization sets in.

-We now use mass defects to see how they weaken ballistic propagation.
-We randomly choose 10\% of the atoms, and increase their masses from $M=1$ to $M=1.5$.
+We now add mass defects to allow deviation from ballistic propagation, by randomly choosing 10\% of the atoms, and increasing their masses from $M=1$ to $M^\ast=1.5$.
 Results at various times for a D pulse are shown in Fig. \ref{fig:disorder}.
 The lattice is still harmonic, but the Hamiltonian is no longer diagonal in the plane-wave basis, Eq. \ref{eq:u}.
 Before ensemble averaging, the pulse shape varies depending on the locations of the mass defects relative to the point of pulse insertion.
 The {\bf D}-pulse shapes of Fig. \ref{fig:disorder} have been averaged over 100 different random placements of the altered masses.